RolandMWebster/Brooklyn_Income_Geospatial/Income_Brooklyn_NY.md

 ![](Income_Brooklyn_NY_files/figure-markdown_github/unnamed-chunk-13-1.png)

 Much better.
 Note that we take the log transform out of the geom\_polygon call and add it to the scale\_fill\_viridis call.
 We have also changed the line colour between blocks.
+Don't worry that the lines look a little obtrusive, this will be sorted when we create a higher quality image in the next step.

 Final Plot
 ----------